obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

   specifically reports the removal of the struct rather than all its fields separately.
 - Add the outputs you expect your query to produce over your test case in a new file: `test_outputs/<query_name>.output.run`.
+  The test output generation process is described in `test_crates/README.md`.
 - Add `<query_name>` to the list of queries used by the `add_lints!()` macro near the bottom of `src/query.rs`.
 It includes the query content and also creates a new test function named `<query_name>` that compares the output of running this query on `test_crates/`